morbrian/carnd-vdat/README.md

 the vehicles discovered in the image.

 Note how the **Frame Heat** column shows more matches, but these are weeded out as noise in the **Historic Heat** column and the associated bounding boxes are excluded in the final **Fused** image.
+We chose this specific sequence because it demonstrates a problem area where the shadowy area is filtered out in early frames, but then manages to to exceed the threshold briefly, slipping into the fused frame before being filtered out again.

 ![search_sequence1][search_sequence1]
 ![search_sequence2][search_sequence2]